sysprog21/rv32emu/docs/instruction.md

    4:	abe50513        addi    a0,a0,-1346 # cafebabe <CONSTANT+0x0>
 ```

-The `lui` (load-upper-immediate) instruction has a 20-bit immediate, so the other immediate-load instructions have only 12-bit immediates.
+The `lui` (load-upper-immediate) instruction has a 20-bit immediate, while the
+other immediate-load instructions only have 12-bit immediates.

 ## Instruction Examples